matthiashimmelmann/matthiashimmelmann.github.io/index.md

 <h2>Home</h2>

-At the Universität Potsdam and Berlin Mathematical School, I am studying as a first year PhD student under the supervision of <a href="https://www.math.uni-potsdam.de/professuren/applied-geometry-and-topology/team/prof-dr-myfanwy-evans/">Myfanwy Evans</a>.
+At the Universität Potsdam and Berlin Mathematical School, I am studying as a second year PhD student under the supervision of <a href="https://www.math.uni-potsdam.de/professuren/applied-geometry-and-topology/team/prof-dr-myfanwy-evans/">Myfanwy Evans</a>.
 My main fields of interest are applied algebraic geometry and data science.
 I am always looking for interesting ways to intersect these topics.

 Using code, I develop tools that help to model and visualize mathematics.
 At the moment, I am trying to apply algebro-geometric techniques to better understand discontinuous behavior of materials, especially tensegrity frameworks, funded by the <a href="https://www.discretization.de/">SFB Transregio 109 - Discretization in Geometry and Dynamics</a>.